w3c/wai-curricula/content/designer/forms-design.md

 {% include excol.html type="middle" %}

-Show examples of common input errors and possible ways to correct them.
-Explain that users rely on clear indications of each of the fields in error and on suggestions for correction where possible.
+Show examples of common input errors and suggestions for correcting them.
+Explain that users rely on clear indications of each of the fields in error and on suggestions for correction when possible.

 #### Learning Outcomes for Topic